 At the first face-to-face meeting of the Working Group, several members were charged to develop and propose case management/scheduling orders to establish procedures for the pre-Markman activities of the parties.
 After deliberation, the group elected to present two proposed case management/scheduling orders, one for use in complex cases in which multiple patents and/or claims were asserted, and a second which could be used in cases involving less complexity, or in larger cases as the court and parties otherwise chose.
 We are presenting both orders for public consideration after thorough review by the Working Group.
 The goal of the Complex Case Order (Appendix A) was to create a process by which the parties could develop and exchange contentions on infringement and invalidity, propose claim term definitions, negotiate or narrow claim construction issues, and otherwise provide an efficient process for pre-Markman activity.
 The goal of the Non-Complex Case Order (Appendix B) is similar, but it strives to create the additional efficiencies that may be possible in cases where the claim construction and related issues are relatively narrow.
 In developing these orders, we placed considerable reliance on the existing patent rules in the Northern District of California, the Eastern District of Texas, and the local rules and practices in other districts where local patent rules have been in use and have been tested by courts and litigants.
-Please also note that the time periods proposed in these orders assume that fact discovery commences (triggered by the CMC date) pursuant to Federal and applicable local rules.
+Please also note that the time periods proposed in these orders assume that fact discovery commences (triggered by the CMC date) pursuant to federal and applicable local rules.
+The alternate orders are merely a template, courts and litigants should use each to tailor an appropriate schedule for each particular case.
 The Principles that underlie the suggested Orders are discussed below.